 Hosted containers

-The container forms the model’s workspace:
+The container is the model’s workspace:

 | Component | Description |